Kirk H. Schulz, Ph.D.

-He is active in the Boy Scouts of America and serves as president of the Coronado Council.
+He is active in the Boy Scouts of America and served as president of the Coronado Council.
 In 2013, he was recognized with the Distinguished Eagle Scout Award from the National Eagle Scout Association.
-Kirk also serves various roles on the boards of Cereal Food Processors, the Greater Manhattan Community Foundation, the Kansas Bioscience Authority, and the Accreditation Board for Engineering and Technology.
+Schulz also serves various roles on the boards of Cereal Food Processors, the Greater Manhattan Community Foundation, the Kansas Bioscience Authority, and the Accreditation Board for Engineering and Technology.

 He is married to Dr. Noel Nunnally Schulz, who serves as the associate dean for research and graduate programs in the College of Engineering and the Paslay Professor of Electrical Engineering at Kansas State University.
-They have two sons, Tim, a graduate student at the University of Tulsa, and Andrew, a sophomore at Oklahoma State University.
-Kirk Schulz's parents are Carl and Judy Schulz, Norfolk, Va.
+They have two sons, Tim and Andrew.
+President Schulz's parents are Carl and Judy Schulz, Norfolk, Virginia.

 Schulz can be contacted at 785-532-6221 or email@example.com.